Project supported by Trust for Oxfordshire’s Environment

-In years to come, the trees will be regularly pollarded and coppiced and the woodland will be a source of renewable energy, with some wood available for burning.
-One of the other uses to which it will be put is shown below.
+The aim is to create rotational pollarding and coppicing, particularly of the willow and hazel, to provide wood for many different purposes.
+One of the uses is shown below.
 Any income produced from the Wood will assist in the maintenance of the town’s common land, which constitutes such a vital part of our community’s natural heritage.